Jenish-galani/Bill-Generate/README.md

-# Bill Generation system .
+# 📃 Bill Generation system .

+# First, create a database named 'BillGenerate' and then run it.